Abidjan: Places of worship

 Among the places of worship, they are predominantly Christian churches and temples : Roman Catholic Archdiocese of Abidjan (Catholic Church), United Methodist Church Ivory Coast (World Methodist Council), Union of Missionary Baptist Churches in Ivory Coast (Baptist World Alliance), Assemblies of God.
 There are also Muslim mosques.
-The Church of Jesus Christ of Latter-day Saints has over 100 congregations in the area with a temple announced for Abidjan in 2015 and construction starting in 2018.
+The Church of Jesus Christ of Latter-day Saints has over 100 congregations in the area with a temple that was completed in May 2025.

 Sport

 Côte d'Ivoire is home to teams from several sports: (basketball, athletics, rugby, handball, volleyball, etc.), soccer is very popular in Abidjan.
 Abidjan is home to ASEC Mimosas, one of the country's leading football clubs.